NightFox-YT/FoxyOS/README.md

 # FoxyOS
 Welcome to the FoxyOS page written in nasm x86.
-FoxyOS is the lightest and fastest operating system, with frequent updates.
+FoxyOS is light and fast operation system, with frequent updates.

 ▪ language in files (comments) - Russian